-This applications class builds on CNC concepts learned in previous classes.
+2 credits This applications class builds on CNC concepts learned in previous classes.
 Emphasis is on CNC Turning Center, CNC Milling machine, and CNC Wire set up and operation.
-Students with produce parts that they have modeled and programmed in Manufacturing w/Solid Modeling 1 and 2 as well as instructor provided programs.
+Students will produce parts that they have modeled and programmed in Manufacturing w/Solid Modeling 1 and 2 as well as instructor provided programs.

-32-420-390 Fundamentals of Metallurgy 2 credits
+32-420-390 Fundamentals of Metallurgy